Learn how to become a proofreader, and make money from correcting errors.

 Editing is all about re-writing or restructuring a content.
 When editing, you can delete a huge chunk of text if necessary.
 An editor’s job is to ensure that the copy or the content flows smoothly and that it reads as how it is intended to be read.
 An editor makes sure that the copy is understandable, and that the sentence structures are excellent.

-Now, proofreading, on the other hand, is the final stage of the whole writing process.
-It’s like the last step before the content is released.
 As a proofreader, your job is to meticulously go over the whole content ensuring there are no spelling, grammatical or punctuation errors.
 If we may say, a proofreader’s job is very vital to turn a draft into an excellent, well-polished, ready-to-publish draft.
 To cut it short, a proofreader’s job is very essential in making a draft final.

 If you think you have an eye for detail, and you are very keen on finding errors, then you may want to consider becoming a proofreader.
-With regards to technicalities, there are a lot of resources available out there that you can check and read on.
+With regard to technicalities, there are a lot of resources available out there that you can check and read on.

 Proofreading is very profitable.
 In fact, it is one of those online jobs that are very competitive when it comes to profitability.